Rancho Mirage, California: History

 The Annenberg Estate or 'Sunnylands', owned by philanthropists Walter and Leonore Annenberg, was popular with the wealthy and powerful, including Frank Sinatra, Bob Hope, Fred Astaire, Ginger Rogers, Patrick Macnee, Zeppo Marx and Mary Martin.
-Several U.S. Presidents vacationed at the Annenberg estate, including Richard Nixon, Ronald Reagan, and Gerald Ford.
-President Ford later bought a house in Rancho Mirage and was living there at the time of his death in 2006.
+Several U.S. Presidents vacationed at the Annenberg estate, including Richard Nixon, Ronald Reagan, Gerald Ford, and Barack Obama.
+President Ford later purchased a house in Rancho Mirage and was living there at the time of his death in 2006.
 The Betty Ford Center, an addiction rehabilitation center, is located in Rancho Mirage at the Eisenhower Medical Center.
-President Barack Obama also used Sunnylands for summit meetings with world leaders during his administration.
+President Obama also used Sunnylands for summit meetings with world leaders during his administration.

 Some of the first places of accommodation to be established were the White Sun Guest Ranch and Wonder Palms Ranch, and later Desert Air Hotel and Thunderbird Ranch in the 1940s.
 The 320-acre Desert Air Hotel was purchased by the Rancho Las Palmas Country Club in the 1970s.
 Rancho Las Palmas has Spanish architecture consisting of wood walls, Saltillo tiles, and high ceilings.
-The resort, which is the city’s third-largest employer, is located on a 249-acre property in the center of Rancho Mirage, across Bob Hope Drive from The River, an outdoor shopping center.
+The resort, which is the city's third-largest employer, is located on a 249-acre property in the center of Rancho Mirage, across Bob Hope Drive from The River, an outdoor shopping center.
 It has a 27-hole golf course.

-Thunderbird Ranch, which opened in 1946, was purchased by Johnny Dawson, who established Coachella Valley’s first 18-hole golf course.
+Thunderbird Ranch, which opened in 1946, was purchased by Johnny Dawson, who established Coachella Valley's first 18-hole golf course.
 Thunderbird Country Club was established in 1950, and the golf cart or electric golf cart is rumored to have been invented at Thunderbird.
 Ford Thunderbird is also named for the country club.
 Tamarisk Country Club soon followed in the 1950s, and later an array of country clubs were established in the city: Desert Island Golf and Country Club in 1971, Sunrise Country Club in 1974, Mission Hills Country Club in 1979, the Club at Morningside (1982), Rancho Mirage Country Club (1985), and Westin Mission Hills Resort and Spa (1987).
 Rancho Mirage was incorporated in 1973 from a merger of five unincorporated areas known as the "Cove communities" (Rancho Mirage, Desert, Palmas, Tamarisk, and Thunderbird), and had 3,000 permanent residents at the time.